diskoverdata/diskover-docs/source_files/base_metadata.md

 ### Queries with File Extensions

-When searching on file extensions, it is recommended to either:
-- Use the dedicated fields in the [filters](#filters).
 - Use [quick search](#quick_search) which you can combine with a manual query for max efficiency.
 - Type in the search bar the pre-determined field name for file extensions, for example **extension:mov**